Learn / Guides / PM glossary (A-Z)

 Create a centralized communication structure: it can be challenging to coordinate tasks and keep everyone in the loop with multiple communication channels.
 Instead, streamline communication by investing in a tool like Slack and integrating it with third-party tools like Trello and Hubspot for efficiency.

-Set clearly-defined shared goals and metrics: having shared goals—and shared metrics to measure their effectiveness—is essential for managing initiatives.
+Set clearly defined shared goals and metrics: having shared goals—and shared metrics to measure their effectiveness—is essential for managing initiatives.
 They enhance transparency and clearly define what each member is responsible for in a cross-functional environment.
 Department heads can create a collective document to align goals and related metrics to measure progress and avoid confusion.

-Pro tip: use the Hotjar-Slack integration to discuss feedback with stakeholders as soon as you receive it.
+Pro tip: use the Hotjar-Slack integration to discuss user feedback with stakeholders as soon as you receive it.

 Tools make cross-functional collaboration easier, but you can also use them to communicate with stakeholders to reduce the approval loop and quickly act on customer feedback.

 Automatic notifications will help you get validation for your ideas to address customer feedback quickly.
-This also allows faster prioritization, iteration, and response time—excellent for product experience, brand image, and, ultimately, achieving product-market fit.
+This also allows faster prioritization, iteration, and response time—excellent for improving the product experience, brand image, and, ultimately, achieving product-market fit.

 How to measure product-market fit